jsmoskow/Testing427/README.md

-# Hi my name is Stalin
+# Hi my name is Ray
-# I sympathize with Obama
+# I sympathize with Stalin